Download our in-depth report: The Ultimate Guide to IT Security Vendors

 Options include hardware appliance (on-premises and managed), virtual machine, cloud (private, public and hybrid), and Security-as-a-Service.

-Entry-level hardware appliances start at around $500.
-Pricing includes base pricing for the hardware and services, which include FortiGuard subscription licenses and FortiCare support options.
+Entry-level hardware appliances start at around $500, and high-end enterprise pricing can reach $350,000 in the case of the 7060E-8.
+Pricing includes base pricing for hardware and services, which include FortiGuard subscription licenses and FortiCare support options.
 Hardware and services can be purchased as bundles or individually (a la carte).
 Virtual machine and cloud offerings follow a similar pricing model.